 (Edited by Prem Udayabhanu)

 KKR India Advisors Pvt.
-Ltd. is a private equity firm with $62.3 billion assets under management.
+Ltd. is a private equity firm with $98.6 billion assets under management.
 It provides growth capital to companies operating in Asia Pacific, EMEA and USA.
-The firm seeks to invest in logistics, energy, finance, Pharmaceuticals, food and beverages, manufacturing, retail, healthcare, media, telecom technology, infrastructure and real estate sectors.
-The company was founded in 1976 and is based in New York, USA with additional offices in Mumbai, London, Paris, Dubai, Hon Kong, Singapore and Sydney.
+The firm seeks to invest in logistics, energy, finance, pharmaceuticals, food and beverages, manufacturing, retail, healthcare, media, telecom technology, infrastructure and real estate sectors.
+The company was founded in 1976 and is based in New York, USA with additional offices in Mumbai, London, Paris, Dubai, Hong Kong, Singapore and Sydney.